How we spend your money

 We regularly benchmark our pay scales to ensure they are competitive with other health and social care providers (both non-profit and private), and other charities, aiming to pay in or around the market median.
 All hospice staff are paid at levels above the National Living Wage and London Living Wage.

-Our expenditure
+Our expenditure 2024/25

 Our total expenditure for 2024/25 was £16.6 million.
 This was spent on:

-Investment Management (£0.067million) (less than 1%)
+Investment Management (£0.067million) (less than 1%).

-Our expenditure
+Our income

 Frequently asked questions: